skjnldsv/npmbuildbot/README.md

 # backport

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A probot app that tries to do automatic backports
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A probot app that tries to compile npm assets and commit

 ## Setup